slay419/Slackr/reflection.md

 Although the task was due on Sunday at 8pm, we collectivly agreed to move our due date forward to Friday, in order to create time and prevent procrastination.
-**This was the key to our organisation and effeciently** in completing our set work
+**This was the key to our organisation and effeciently** in completing our set work.

 From Wednesday to Friday, we spent writing tests for our 8 functions.
 In our group call, we spent 3 hours peer reviewing and sorting through each other's